cskang0121/mern-full-stack-dev-2023/README.md

 5. Connect to `MERN-Stack-DB` under `Deployment > Database > Connect to your application (Drivers)`.

 #### Schema Design
+1. The Schema `PostMessage` has the following definition:
 ```
 const postSchema = mongoose.Schema({
     title: String,